 – Must purchase a home within an eligible rural area

-In an effort to get home buyers, especially first-timers, to move into rural, semi-rural and certain suburban areas around the U.S. the United States Department of Agriculture developed the USDA loan program.
-More specifically, these apply to single-family homes that are located in approved areas.
+In an effort to get home buyers to move into rural, semi-rural and certain suburban areas around the U.S., the United States Department of Agriculture developed the USDA loan program.
+These apply to single-family homes that are located in approved areas.

 The only factor that could hold you back from getting approved for a USDA loan is having too high of an income.
-So if your monthly income is above 115% of the current U.S. median income, you may have to go for a conventional mortgage or other typical loan.
+To qualify for a common USDA loan through the guaranteed loan program, your household income generally can’t exceed 115% of the median income for the area you wish to live in.

 Good Neighbor Next Door Program